samirabloom/chaturaji/README.md

 ##To compile project:
  1. Install [mvn](http://maven.apache.org/)
- 2. Add the bin directory inside the location where you unzipped your maven download to your **PATH** environment variable, as follows:
+ 2. Add the bin directory inside the location where you unzipped your maven download to your **PATH** environment variable, in the terminal as follows:

-In the terminal:

 --------------------